OISF/suricata/doc/userguide/rules/smb-keywords.rst

 SMB keywords used in both SMB1 and SMB2 protocols.

-smb_filename
+smb.filename
 --------------

-SMB filename is an sticky buffer to match the filename in SMB Create requests.
+SMB filename is a sticky buffer to match the filename in SMB Create requests.

 .. note:: Remember that SMB2 filenames are Unicode encoded.